cupofpython/palindromeGUI/README.md

 Enjoy playing with my palindrome GUI! #baby'sfirstGUI :baby:

-> To run the project from the command line, go to the dist folder and type the following:
+To run the project from the command line, go to the dist folder and type the following:
-> java -jar "PalindromeCheck.jar"
+**java -jar PalindromeCheck.jar**